• Skip to primary navigation

 River Trip Length

-One and two-day Grand Canyon river trips are in the lower part of the canyon.
-They meet in Peach Springs, Arizona before launching from Diamond Creek on the Hualapai Indian Reservation.
+One and two-day Grand Canyon river trips float the lower part of the canyon.
+Rafters meet in Peach Springs, Arizona before launching from Diamond Creek on the Hualapai Indian Reservation.
 Trips take-out (finish) at Pearce Ferry.
-However, there is an option to helicopter out of the canyon providing the advantage of bypassing the last couple of hours of flatwater on the river.
-The one-day expedition is guided by Hualapai Native American guides on snout motor rigs (see photo below).
+The one-day expedition is guided by Hualapai Native American guides on snout motor rigs.
+The two-day trips paddle raft and then motor raft after a night camping at the bottom of the Grand Canyon.
+In addition, there is no required hiking in or out of the canyon on these two trips.
+The longer 3 to 16-day expeditions are broken up by river section below.

 Time of Year to Raft Grand Canyon

 Monsoon season starts in July and goes through August, bringing afternoon clouds and rain showers to cool the canyon.
 These two months also have the biggest whitewater, with the river running at its highest level for the season.
-As the rafting season winds down in September and October, you can expect cooler weather, longer hikes, and shorter days.
+As the Arizona rafting season winds down in September and October, expect cooler weather, longer hikes, and shorter days.

 We have more information on our blog about monthly weather variations during the rafting season.